kelmore5/ebay-keyword-crawler/README.md

     git clone https://github.com/kelmore5/ebay-keyword-crawler

-Once downloaded and dependencies are installed, you can simply run it via
+Once downloaded and dependencies are installed, you can run it via

     python3 lib/EbayParser.py